raphael2692/rs-blog/content/posts/coding/langchain-wikipedia.md

 ## Creating a URL Chain

-Using the `LLMChain` library, we can create a chain that prompts the user to enter the topic they would like to search on Wikipedia.
+Using the `LangChain` library, we can create a chain that prompts the user to enter the topic they would like to search on Wikipedia.
 This chain will then use OpenAI to generate a URL to the most relevant article on Wikipedia.

 ```python
     # init chat object